sercankulcu/sercankulcu.github.io/_teaching/programming-with-c.md

 - Locating a regression with `git bisect`
 - Making a minimal, reviewable change to code you did not write

+**Worked example:** a real defect located and fixed in an unfamiliar open-source C project, with the change kept as small as the fix allows.

 [🗒️Lecture Notes (HTML)](../files/c/Week_43_Working_in_an_Existing_Codebase.html)

 ---